Jiakui/awesome-bert/README.md

 4. [akikaaa/wxbot](https://github.com/akikaaa/wxbot), chatbot on wechat. qa ranking model is based on google bert

 5. [geodge831012/bert_robot](https://github.com/geodge831012/bert_robot), 用于智能助手回答问题的训练，基于BERT模型进行训练改造

+6. [yuanxiaosc/BERT-for-Sequence-Labeling-and-Text-Classification](https://github.com/yuanxiaosc/BERT-for-Sequence-Labeling-and-Text-Classification), This is the template code to use BERT for sequence lableing and text classification, in order to facilitate BERT for more tasks.
+Currently, the template code has included conll-2003 named entity identification, Snips Slot Filling and Intent Prediction.

 ## BERT language model and embedding: